spacetx/starfish/docs/source/introduction/index.rst

 To validate starfish's performance, we are working in collaboration with the :ref:`SpaceTx consortium <spacetx consortium>` to reproduce author's pipelines for each of the following assays.
-This list is not comprehensive, and starfish's developers are always excited to learn about new assays.
+This list is not comprehensive, and starfish's development team are always excited to learn about new assays.
+If you want to chat, please :ref:`contact us <contact>`

 ====================  ==========  ===================  ==================
  Assay                Loads Data  Single-FoV Pipeline  Multi-FoV Pipeline